ysyk2021/the-career-development-mindset-for-diversity-and-inclusion-building-empathy-and-connection-for/src/chapter-2-1.md

-# Defining Diversity and Inclusion in the Workplace

 In this chapter, we will delve into the concept of diversity and inclusion in the workplace.
 We will explore the definitions, significance, and benefits of fostering a diverse and inclusive work environment.
 By understanding these foundational principles, individuals and organizations can create a conducive space for professional growth and success.